bilalpiaic/Blog/articles/outbound_leads.md

 >
 > **Resources**: Firecrawl n8n Integration Guide: [https://www.firecrawl.dev/blog/firecrawl-n8n-web-automation](https://www.firecrawl.dev/blog/firecrawl-n8n-web-automation)

-## The Problem I Was Trying to Solve
+## The Challenge Most B2B Teams Face

-Like most B2B founders, I was spending hours every day manually searching for potential customers.
-I'd open LinkedIn, Google random industry keywords, visit company websites one by one, and try to figure out if they were a good fit for our product.
-By the end of the day, I'd have maybe 10-15 prospects, and honestly, half of them weren't even that great.
+I recently came across an interesting problem that many B2B teams are struggling with.
+Most sales and business development professionals spend hours every day manually searching for potential customers.
+They open LinkedIn, Google random industry keywords, visit company websites one by one, and try to figure out if prospects are a good fit for their product.
+By the end of the day, they might have 10-15 prospects, and honestly, half of them aren't even that great.

-The math was depressing.
-If I could only find 10 prospects a day, and my conversion rate was around 2%, I was looking at one customer every five days.
+The math is quite depressing when you think about it.
+If someone can only find 10 prospects a day with a conversion rate around 2%, they're looking at one customer every five days.
 That's roughly 6 customers per month.
-For a business targeting $30K+ monthly revenue, that just wasn't going to cut it.
+For businesses targeting $30K+ monthly revenue, that approach simply doesn't scale.

-That's when I decided to build an automated system using n8n, Firecrawl, and Claude AI.
-Now, this system finds 50+ qualified prospects daily with minimal effort from me.
-More importantly, because the AI does the heavy lifting on qualification, my conversion rate has jumped to around 8%.
+This got me thinking about an automated approach using n8n, Firecrawl, and Claude AI.
+In theory, such a system could find 50+ qualified prospects daily with minimal manual effort.
+More importantly, because AI handles the heavy lifting on qualification, conversion rates could potentially jump to around 8%.

-## How the System Actually Works
+## How This System Could Work

-The beauty of this setup is that it mimics exactly what I was doing manually, but at 10x the speed and with much better analysis.
-Here's how it flows:
+The beauty of this approach is that it mimics exactly what people do manually, but at 10x the speed and with much better analysis.
+Here's how it could flow:

-Instead of me typing keywords into Google, the system does intelligent searches using combinations like "SaaS companies + recently funded" or "marketing agencies + hiring developers."
-It's not just throwing random searches either - it's strategic about finding companies that match our ideal customer profile.
+Instead of manually typing keywords into Google, the system would do intelligent searches using combinations like "SaaS companies + recently funded" or "marketing agencies + hiring developers."
+It's not just throwing random searches either - it would be strategic about finding companies that match an ideal customer profile.

-Once Firecrawl finds these companies, it doesn't just grab their homepage.
-It intelligently crawls through their About pages, team sections, recent blog posts, and even their pricing pages.
-This gives me a complete picture of who they are, what they do, and how much they might be willing to spend.
+Once Firecrawl finds these companies, it wouldn't just grab their homepage.
+It would intelligently crawl through their About pages, team sections, recent blog posts, and even their pricing pages.
+This would give you a complete picture of who they are, what they do, and how much they might be willing to spend.

 ```mermaid
 graph LR